awscloud-samples/aws-tcs-serverless-webapp-workshop/README.md

 This workshop shows you how to build a dynamic, serverless web application.
 You'll learn how to host static web resources with Amazon S3, how to use Amazon Cognito to manage users and authentication, and how to build a RESTful API for backend processing using Amazon API Gateway, AWS Lambda and Amazon DynamoDB.

-## Completing the workshop

-The simplest way to complete the workshop is by visiting the hosted version at [webapp.serverlessworkshops.io](https://webapp.serverlessworkshops.io).

 ## What's Included

 This repository includes the following folders: